kentico-ericd/xperience-core-breadcrumbs/README.md

 - **Item class**: The CSS class(es) added to all breadcrumb items
 - **Current page class**: The CSS class(es) add to the current page

-## Adding breadcrumbs to views
+### Adding breadcrumbs to views

-You can also add the widget directly to any view, such as the main **_Layout.cshtml**.
-The code varies depending on whether you used the optional [dependency injection](#registering-the-widget-via-dependency-injection).
+You can also add the widget directly to any view, such as the main _Layout.cshtml_:

-### If you are using the DI approach

-You can render the breadcrumbs with the properties specified during registration using:

 ```cs
 @using Xperience.Core.Breadcrumbs